Under 2 hours

 Daily use means your appliances are bound to get covered in fingerprints, spills and dust.
 This is normal wear and tear.
 The best way to clean stainless steel is regular cleaning, once or twice a week.

 Oil and vinegar aren’t just for salads.
 They’re also key to polishing stainless steel.
 Vinegar can brighten stainless steel cookware and get appliances sparkling clean.
 An oil buff afterward keeps it shiny.
 If you’d rather not use a DIY method, stainless steel cleaners do a great job of de-griming stainless steel.

 The basics of cleaning stainless steel come down to this: Clean, apply oil, buff oil, dry buff.
 The oils and cleaning methods vary.
-Read on for tips on how to clean stainless steel appliances, cookware and keep it shiny.
+Keep reading for details on how to clean stainless steel appliances or cookware and keep it shiny.